kaievns/the-log/posts/lead/drafts/how-to-build-culture.md

 ## Culture and belongingness

 Belongingness is the foundation of any strongly cohesive group dynamic.
-It is the sense of belongingness that generates the unconditional trust that all high performing teams require to operate successfully; especially if a decent amount of stress involved.
+It is the sense of belongingness that generates the implicit trust that all high performing teams require to operate successfully; especially if a decent amount of stress and uncertainty involved.

 Belongingness is a double edged tool though.
 The easiest way to cultivate a sense of belongingness is to run an exclusive club.
 If all the members are